Hendrix-CS/csci285/exams/exam1.md

 worktitle: Data Analysis & Visualization
 ---

 In this exam, you will demonstrate your mastery of CSCI 285 Module #1 concepts in three parts.
 Part #1 focuses on generating data and visualizing it with pandas.
-Part #2 focuses on working with a unknown dataset and visualizing it.
+Part #2 focuses on working with an unknown dataset and visualizing it.
 Part #3 asks you to take the dataset from Part #2 and perform KMeans aggregation and PCA decomposition.

 <br />